 Not one More Baroque Church

-I cannot take one more helpless stare,
+I can not take one more helpless stare,

 My heart breaks